Fannon/xregistry/endpoint/spec.md

 The resource model for endpoints can be found in [model.json](model.json).

-By importing and keeping the `compatiblewith` label, interoperability on the CNCF defined endpoint model is stated.
+By importing and keeping the `compatiblewith` label and its value, interoperability on the CNCF defined endpoint model is stated.

 ### Endpoints